 Guide to Freedom

-I decided to start this website as a way to reach other post secondary students and provide a resource to use when they find themselves struggling either academically or emotionally; of course these often go hand in hand.
+I decided to start this website as a way to reach other post secondary students and young professionals; I wanted to provide an accessible resource to use when they find themselves struggling academically or emotionally (of course these often go hand in hand).

 The site grew as I gained more experience and as I had more then one friend come to me for financial advice, advice on moving out, and other general "adulting" topics.
 The reason I have pet care information on here is because I have found that pets are a fantastic way to promote stability and boost your mood, but I think sometimes people underestimate the needs of certain critters.